gokcenkarasu/oracleDBTester/README.md

 # How to test oracle database connection in 2 minutes...

 ***Disclaimer:** If you are planning to use this standalone jar version please check your java version in your enviorment..*

 ##  1. <a name='Summary'></a>Summary

 This asset is created to show how to test oracle database with in 2 minutes.
+There are two different options you can select Runnable container version or standalone jar version.

 Sometimes deployment processes take long time so it is long time to take results sucsess or fail.For example some deployment with using OpenShift operators take 30minutes to complete it.
 They we need to check pre-requirments before the deployment processes.